E26 compliance · Class survey · All IACS members

 Advisory services available

-Full IACS UR E26 and E27 compliance verification through the ShipRight procedure.
-Required for LR-classed vessels contracted after 1 July 2024.
-Covers CSDD submission, zone and conduit architecture review, and CBS security capability verification against E27.
+The single Cyber Resilience descriptive note covers full IACS UR E26 and E27 compliance.
+Mandatory for LR-classed vessels contracted after 1 July 2024.
+Assessed through the ShipRight procedure — covering CSDD submission, zone and conduit architecture, and CBS security capability verification against E27.
+LR does not currently publish a separate IMO-baseline-only notation for existing vessels under this framework.

 Society 3 of 5